knut0815/Nodelink-vs-Adjacency-Matrices-Study/README.md

 The sections below describe the files contained in each of the main directories

+Results from this study has been published in a conference paper that appeared in `Graph Drawing (2017)`.
+An extended version of this results has also been submitted to `TVCG`.
 ## Visualization Setups
 This directory contains the visualizations (Node-link and Adjacency Matrice) and introduction files used for each of the 5 groups of the study.